-Many people don’t think that it is a good idea for young kids to lift weights.
+Many people don’t think that it is a good idea that young kids lift weights.
 I generally don’t have a problem with children and adolescents lifting weights, and many major medical and sports medicine organizations agree.
 I do think we should take steps to make sure they do it safely.

 Here are a few suggestions for parents to help kids lift weights while minimize the chance they get hurt.